 Where consistent with local law and applicable codes of conduct, a Johnson & Johnson operating company may provide or pay for travel, hotel, meals, and fees for HCPs to attend third-party or company-sponsored congresses or symposia.
 However, support for attendance must not be conditioned upon any agreement or promise to prescribe or purchase any Johnson & Johnson products, and must meet Johnson & Johnson travel and expense policy limitations.
 The Johnson & Johnson operating company must document its selection criteria for supporting any HCPs to attend a third-party educational event.
+Selection criteria must be based on the educational need of the HCP or the HCP’s institution, not on the potential to influence prescribing behavior.
 Additional details can be found in Funding for Professional Education and to Health Care Professionals Statement.

 We believe direct-to-consumer (DTC) advertising contributes to greater awareness about conditions and diseases, which can benefit public health by increasing the number of patients appropriately diagnosed and treated.

 We require our employees to follow industry guidelines on advertising medicines and medical devices to ensure our product advertising and communications are helpful to people and doctors and give them full information about the benefits and the risks of our products.
 Our communications are developed to comply with local laws and regulations; in countries where DTC advertising is not permitted, for example, we forbid it in our communications.